ml4economics/classification/JupyterNotebooks.md

 # Jupyter Notebooks
 The easiest and recommended way to install Jupyter is using an [Anaconda Distribution](https://www.anaconda.com/distribution/).
 This project is using Anaconda 2019.07 - Python 3.7 version.

-Anaconda comes with the [Conda Package Manager](https://docs.conda.io/en/latest/) to install kernels for other languages like R. On Windows all Anaconda/Conda commands should be run from the _Anaconda Prompt_ that comes with Anaconda installation.
+Anaconda comes with the [Conda Package Manager](https://docs.conda.io/en/latest/) to install kernels for other languages like R. On Windows all Anaconda/Conda commands should be run from the _Anaconda Prompt_ that comes with the Anaconda installation.

 It is recommended to set up a separate environment for each kernel (see [Managing Conda Environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#)):
 ```